 Once more in 2016, Richard Mille extended their collection with Nadal by debuting the RM 35-02.
 The biggest update to the model came in the form of an all-new in-house movement.
 For the first time, one of the pair’s creations came equipped with an automatic quartz caliber.
 In addition, the model boasted a flashy new color scheme featuring a bright red case and contrasting yellow strap.
 This time, the model came in with a $145,000 price tag.

-Richard Mille and Rafael Nadal continued to develop their debut collection in 2017 with the release of the RM 27-03.
-The third generation was once again bolder and more technically advanced.
+Richard Mille and Rafael Nadal’s collaborations continued to develop in 2017 with the release of the RM 27-03.
+The fourth generation was once again bolder and more technically advanced.
 It introduced a totally new movement that could now withstand shocks of up to 10,000 Gs – an industry first.
 It also featured a yellow and red color scheme similar to the RM 35-02.
 However, this time it boasted a yellow strap and unique yellow and red wave pattern on the case.
 The design was reminiscent of the Spanish flag for the player’s home country.
 As before, Richard Mille only produced the model in 50 pieces and priced it at $725,000.

-Editor’s Note: Updated in June of 2019 to add more current information
+Editor’s Note: Updated in June of 2020 to add more current information.